CleverCloud/keras-example/README.md

 ### What is it ?
 Clever-grid is an easy to use GPU provider which aim to address issues of  the most wide kind of developers, from users to the hard coders.

-### How it's Works
+### How it Works
 Based on the Clever Cloud platform.
 Clever Grid provide two running modes.
 1. A runner : to run a script just once.
 It can be used for Train networks
 1. Web service : To build a Web service which can be requested for any reasons

 > **Theses instances are state less !!
 That mean that data is not saved.
 You need to use an add-on like Cellar (the Clever Cloud S3 like object storage)**

-We lean on add-on like Cellar to keep the data.

-Configuration is passed by environment variables
+Theses instances runs the provided code.

+Set up is done by environment variables.
+Especially the starting script (in Bash or Python)

+> for further information, refer to  https://www.clever-cloud.com/doc/

 ## Painting style transfer on photos
 ### explanation